andrevidela/Research-report/Thesis/index.md

 ## The story begins

-This conclude our introductory chapter.
-I suggest you come back to it regularly to brush up on the linear concepts, pay particular attention the “linear intuition” section in order to make sense of _erased_ variables and _linear_ variables.
+This concludes our introductory chapter.
+I suggest you come back to it regularly to brush up on the linear concepts, pay particular attention to the “linear intuition” section in order to make sense of _erased_ variables and _linear_ variables.
 I also want to stress that at the end is a glossary that lists all the important terms and concepts necessary to understand the body of this work.
 Please feel free to consult it if something is unclear.

-In the next section I will start listing and talking about uses of linear types, and what happens when they are combined with dependent types.
+In the next section I will start listing and describing uses of linear types, and what happens when they are combined with dependent types.
 Some of them were already known, but some of them are also new and delightful.

 # Quantitative Type Theory in practice